oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 ### Get the model

+We will create a folder in the cloud shell and will download the model into it.

 ```shell
 mkdir model
 cd model
 ```

 Download the model from the Model Catalog using the OCI CLI.

+```shell
+oci data-science model get-artifact-content --model-id <MODEL_OCID> --file model1.0.zip
+```

 Replace the **MODEL_OCID** with the one you copy from the previous step.
 You can find it under your Data Science Projects, Resources and then Models on the left side.
 The command below will download the model into the ZIP file called **model1.0.zip**. `Notice that all the files in the Cloud Shell will be persistet across regions but you have to be in the same reagon where the model was build to execute the CLI below!`

-```shell
-oci data-science model get-artifact-content --model-id <MODEL_OCID> --file model1.0.zip
-```

 Unzip the file and go into the `fn-model` folder.